slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 "I have never understood why it is «greed» to want to keep the money you have earned but not greed to want to take somebody else’s money."
 -- Thomas Sowell [1930]*

-> *"I don’t want a Black History Month.
-Black history is American history.
+> *"I don’t want a Black History month.
+Black History is American History.
 How are we going to get rid of racism?
 Stop talking about it!"
 -- Morgan Freeman [1937]*

 > *"The axiomatic error undermining much of Western Civilization is «weak makes right».
 If someone accepts, explicitly or implicitly, that the oppressed are always the good guys, then the natural conclusion is that the strong are the bad guys."